zeroibc/my-mac-os/README.md

 - [Contributing](#contributing)

 ## Applications
 I use a lot of applications on my mac.
 Here is a list of the ones that I love and use the most in my day to day life, sorted by their importance.
-I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles) and I made a [telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.
+I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles) and I made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.

 ### 1. [Alfred](https://www.alfredapp.com/)
 - This is by far my favourite application that I have.
 It saved me a lot of time in my life.